WorkerFramework/worker-message-prioritization/worker-message-prioritization-distribution-container/README.md

 * `CAF_MIN_CONSUMPTION_RATE_HISTORY_SIZE`
   **Default**: `10`
   **Description**: Used to set the minimum tuned target queue length history that is required before an actual change to the target queue length can be made.
-When tuning is enabled using the enableTargetQueueLenghtTuning environment variable, and the history rate size is above the minimum set value, then the target queue length will be altered.
+When tuning is enabled and the history rate size is above the minimum set value, then the target queue length will be altered.

 * `CAF_QUEUE_PROCESSING_TIME_GOAL_SECONDS`
   **Default**: `300`